 - Is it possible to maintain business continuity while transformational synergies are captured and value realized?

 Potential synergies will first become apparent in the process of researching a target pre-due diligence – however, it is important to note that synergies identified in the early stage of a deal should be regarded as guidelines only.
 The different methods of estimating synergies can create a wide range of potential valuations for the combined organization.
 So while acquirers must find resourceful ways to ascertain how a target could be accretive to a new organization, they must also acknowledge that it is not until later in the due diligence process when things become more clear.

 Identifying synergies can be especially challenging given the existence of “dis-synergies” – where the combination of two companies can be dilutive, leading directly to underperformance due to, for example, higher than expected customer attrition, decreased employee motivation or lack of a clear strategic direction post-close.
 Indeed, when two companies in the same industry merge it is possible that combined revenues may initially decline to the extent that operations overlap and some customers become side-lined.
 For a deal to benefit shareholders, realizable cost-saving opportunities should therefore exist to offset any such revenue reductions.
 In other words, the synergies deriving from the merger must exceed the value initially lost.

-It is not possible to know with complete confidence the extent to which a deal will be accretive (or dilutive if things go wrong) until the post-merger phase is well underway.
+It is not possible to know with complete confidence the extent to which a deal will be accretive (or dilutive if things go wrong) until the post-merger integration steps are well underway.
 Nevertheless, a comprehensive understanding of synergies at the outset of the acquisition process is important to prevent acquirers from paying an undue premium for a target – or pursuing the wrong deal.

 Categorizing potential synergies can provide a useful framework when estimating value.
 Four principal areas to focus on are: